joeypizzas/battleship/planning.md

     - Number of times hit (initially 0).
     - Whether they've been sunk (initially false).
     - Name.
 Set to setShipName method call with length as parameter.
-    - PlacementSquares, initially set to empty array.
+    - shipPlacement, initially set to empty array.
     - fullyPlaced: set initially to false.
   - Methods:
     - setShipName(length):